All cohorts

 Overview

-Every AI-built indie site shares the same five tells: a gradient hero, three feature cards, 'we leverage' copy, default Inter, and a footer that gave up.
-You can spot one in two seconds.
-Worse, your own site is starting to look like one — you've redone the hero three times in Tailwind and it still reads 'vibe-coded default.'
+You can spot an AI-built site in two seconds.
+Gradient hero, three feature cards, "we leverage" copy, default Inter font, a footer that gave up.
+And lately?
+Your own site is starting to look like one too.
+You've redone the hero three times in Tailwind, and it still screams vibe-coded default.

-More Claude credits don't fix this.
-A new UI kit doesn't fix this.
-Watching another Tailwind tutorial doesn't fix this.
-The reason your AI-built site looks AI-built isn't the tool — it's that the entire output is averaged-out, voiceless, and missing the corners.
-AI gives you a default.
+Here's the thing: more Claude credits won't fix it.
+Neither will a new UI kit or another Tailwind tutorial.
+The problem isn't the tool, it's that AI output is averaged-out, voiceless, and missing the corners.
 Five layers deep, you're still on default.

-This is a 3.5-hour live build sprint, not a Claude tutorial.
-Bapusaheb walks pete-site and petu-site line by line, then you write your own voice doc, palette, section order, illustration constraint system, and corners list — live, against your own product.
-You leave with a runnable kit and a voice doc you can paste into Claude on Monday.
+This is a 3.5-hour live build, not a tutorial.
+Bapusaheb walks through pete-site and petu-site line by line, then you build your own voice doc, palette, section order, and corners list, live, against your real product.
+You leave with:

 Agenda